mrrohit472/mrrohit472/README.md

 - 👋 Hi, I’m @mrrohit472
 - 👀 I’m interested in development
-- 🌱 I’m currently learning c++ & java
+- 🌱 I’m currently learning c++ & java etc

 <!---
 mrrohit472/mrrohit472 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.